 Therefore, governments and other stakeholders in MENA countries should view the research network as a centerpiece of the eco-system of the envisaged knowledge economy that can achieve sustainable job-creating growth in the emerging technology- and knowledge-intensive global economy.

 Plenaries, Panels, and Special Sessions

 Three plenaries are planned to address the following issues: first, Knowledge, Economic Research Networks and Development Policy; second, The Role of Knowledge in the Process of Innovation in the New Global Economy, and third, Job-creating Growth in the Emerging Global Economy.
 Another special plenary highly relevant to the ERF’s 25th anniversary asks the question of which schools of thought have dominated economic research and policymaking in MENA and how they evolved over time.
 In addition, the first panel documents the emerging role of the ERF in partnership with statistics offices in the region as a premier repository of labor, households, and other micro datasets from the region.
 The second panel addresses the role of the new ERF research agenda in tackling new challenges faced by the region.
-The session will also feature a presentation of the WDR2019 on The Changing Nature of Works and responses from leading policymakers in the region.
 Finally, there will be a special session on the Faces and Voices from the ERF Community reflecting on their past experiences with the ERF and their aspirations for the future.

 Plenary Session 1: Knowledge, Economic Networks, and Development Policy